Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The app has content on many topics, like the economy, entertainment, politics, current affairs, social issues, etc. All these reading pieces are from the Korean version of “Joongang Daily.”

 You can read endless articles here.
-Even though articles are in Korean, the app shows English translations.
+Even though reports are in Korean, the app shows English translations.
 So, you do not need to look elsewhere to know the meaning and context.

-This app helps you know more about North and South Korea.
+This app helps you learn more about North and South Korea.
 And while you’re at it, you expand, enrich, enhance, and enjoy learning the Korean language.
 All these make a wonderful experience.

 Pricing: As you’d imagine, Joongang Daily is free to use.